EN 62368 Standard Update Information

 Manufacturers intending to export products internationally may need to certify their products to both the current standards and to EN 62368-1, depending on which countries they are intending to export to.
 This is because whilst some countries such as Japan and Korea have adopted the standard, others, including China and India, have not.

 Moving forward, all new evaluations for EN certification will be carried out to the requirements of EN 62368-1.
 Manufacturers need to be in the process of submitting RFQs immediately.
 The standard is sufficiently dissimilar to those preceding that the process can be regarded as a full re-assessment.
-CB-certified devices will need fresh reports and certificates in line with CB requirements.
+CB-certified devices will need fresh reports and certificates in line with IECEE CB scheme requirements.

 To prepare for this, manufacturers need to be reviewing the standard now to determine whether their existing device needs any physical or electrical alteration.
 Whilst the majority of devices that passed the old standards should also pass the new one, there is no guarantee.
 As it will not be a simple update, it is best to start the process as soon as possible.
 Failure to update the relevant documentation may prevent manufacturers from being able to place their products on the market until the issue is resolved.